On this page...

-Campus Safety: Get some safety tips and familiarize yourself with the safety measures in place on campus and in the community.
+- Campus Safety: Get some safety tips and familiarize yourself with the safety measures in place on campus and in the community.

-On-Campus Housing: Information regarding the NYU School of Engineering's residence halls and residence life.
+- On-Campus Housing: Information regarding the NYU School of Engineering's residence halls and residence life.

 Registration and Scheduling

-Academic Advisement Center: The Academic Advisement Center (AAC) will help you with all your advising questions in your first year at the NYU School of Engineering.
+- Academic Advisement Center: The Academic Advisement Center (AAC) will help you with all your advising questions in your first year at the NYU School of Engineering.

-Academic Departments: After your first year, or beginning immediately if you are a transfer student, a department-specific adviser will help you along the way with all your registration and academic needs.
+- Academic Departments: After your first year, or beginning immediately if you are a transfer student, a department-specific adviser will help you along the way with all your registration and academic needs.

-Bills: After your initial the NYU School of Engineering bill which is sent to your home, all subsequent bills will be electronic.
+- Bills: After your initial the NYU School of Engineering bill which is sent to your home, all subsequent bills will be electronic.
 NYU School of Engineering does not send paper bills.
 Familiarize yourself with the payment timeline and financial process on the Student Financial Services site.

-Catalog: Familiarize yourself with the different entities within the NYU School of Engineering as well as academic policies, procedures and other guidelines to help you succeed.
+- Bulletin: Familiarize yourself with the different entities within the NYU School of Engineering as well as academic policies, procedures and other guidelines to help you succeed.

-Financial Aid: At the NYU School of Engineering we make every effort to assist you as you apply for the wide variety of financial aid, scholarships, grants, and loans available to undergraduate and graduate students.
+- Financial Aid: At the NYU School of Engineering we make every effort to assist you as you apply for the wide variety of financial aid, scholarships, grants, and loans available to undergraduate and graduate students.
 We offer a range of scholarships, work-study, and graduate assistantship programs that reduce education costs for students of need and merit.